I tried to put a lid on my personality when I started writing my business copy.

-Some might view those that swear as degenerate or lacking control.
+Some might view those who swear as degenerate or lacking control.
 They might also think that swearers have a limited vocabulary.
 I could argue against all those points but it’s fruitless.
-And if you’re swearing in your business copy, people who are sensitive to profanity won’t continue reading – it will instantly turn them off.
+And if you’re swearing in your business copy, people who are sensitive to profanity won’t continue reading—it will instantly turn them off.

 And that’s the point.

 But what I do find slightly tiresome is the condescending tone of those who don’t appreciate a potty mouth.
-It’s great that you don’t like it, Karen, doesn’t mean no one else shouldn’t like it.
+It’s great that you don’t like it, Lisa, doesn’t mean no one else should.

 This all reminds me of a certain, Linkedin debacle.

-The Julian Clary quote was used in context by me (believe it or not) but anyone would have thought I was actually fisting Mr Lamont due to the speed with which the comment was removed.
+I used this Julian Clary quote in context (believe it or not) but anyone would have thought I was actually fisting Mr Lamont due to the speed with which the comment was removed.

 At 78 I think he’d sooner have an afternoon nap or, be dead.

 When did we get so puritanical?
 What motivates a person to censor a stranger?
 Perhaps in my case, they thought I was a very real threat to poor Norman.
 Again, it’s about the perception of what is and isn’t acceptable in business (and in life).

 Because even actual fisting is acceptable in business.
-It just depends what line of work you’re in
+It just depends on what line of work you’re in

 “I love your blog but do you have to swear?”

-That is part of my blogging style and no one has to swear, the same way we don’t have to eat sugary treats – those things give us pleasure.
+That is part of my blogging style and no one has to swear, the same way we don’t have to eat sugary treats but those things give us pleasure.

 Marketers and ad agencies play with those words all the time, to grab attention.
 They do the same with sexual references.
 As a nation, we love a double entendre.
 We’re from the country that brought the world the Carry On movies for chrissake!